-As a freeholder, you own a plot of land and any property that sits on it.
-This property may be divided into flats which are occupied by leaseholders, has a car park/ driveway and a garden – all of which require regular maintenance.
-So what are your freeholder responsibilities?
+As a freeholder, you own a plot of land and any property or structures that sit upon it.
+This property may be divided into flats which are occupied by leaseholders and there may be a car park, access road and gardens, all of which require regular maintenance.
+So, what are your freeholder responsibilities?

-Having mortgage-paying leaseholders live in your property can make the lines of responsibility for this maintenance less distinct.
+Having leaseholders live in your property can make the lines of responsibility for maintenance less distinct.
 Who should be mowing the lawn?
-Who should be painting the flats?
+Who should be painting the interior and exterior walls?
 Who should be fixing broken lights?
-As there are so many legal obligations, it’s good to know exactly where that line divides.
+With a plethora of management tasks and of course legal obligations for both freeholders and leaseholders to uphold, it’s important to know exactly where the lines of responsibility divide.

 - Repairs and maintenance to the structure of the building (including the roof and guttering) and any communal areas

 - Arranging internal and external cleaning, painting and decorating